 Flagmount has an elevated location, with extensive views to the west across Lough Graney.
 A laneway in the village leads directly to the shores of Lough Graney.
-It is an agriculturebased village surrounded by undulating farmlands and forested hills in a highly scenic area with recognised ecological value.
+It is an agriculture-based village surrounded by undulating farmlands and forested hills in a highly scenic area with recognised ecological value.
 It is largely surrounded by the Slieve Aughty Mountains and has developed in a scattered linear form.
 Flagmount is currently served by a local garage/shop, a church and a school with a large pre-school and after-school care facility.
+In terms of bus services, the TFI Local Link Limerick Clare C10 (Scarriff-Flagmount-Scarriff service) stops in Flagmount twice on Thursdays.
+The C11 Feakle-Flagmount-Tulla-Ennis service stops in Flagmount twice on Saturdays, while the C7 Flagmount-Derrybrien-Gort service stops twice on Fridays.
 The village also sits along the East Clare Way.